 Greenpower Racing Team

-We are starting a Formula Goblin Racing Team at South Park Primary School, and are looking for budding racing drivers and enthusiastic mechanics to create a team that will participate in Greenpower Racing events held in the south east of England.
+We are about to start our second season of the South Park Formula Goblin Racing Team, and are looking for budding racing drivers and enthusiastic mechanics to create a team that will participate in Greenpower Racing events to be held in the south east of England during 2020.

 The video will have given you some idea as to what to expect.
-The children have attended an assembly that introduced the idea and hopefully sparked lots of interest.
+The children have been told all about the project and will have seen this years car in action.

 BE A PART OF IT

 Participation in the racing team will only be open to our current Year 5 pupils.
-They will learn to build and maintain the car and take the project on when they move to Year 6.
-Thereafter, each new Year 6 class will build their own electric car and take part in the races.
+They will learn to build and maintain an electric racing car.
+Last years car will be disassembled and the new Year 6 class will build their own electric car to take part in the races.

-Children apply to be members of a core team of 12 - drivers, pushers and track technical support.
-Team members will share all the jobs, so all would get to drive at the race meetings.
+Children apply to be members of a core team of 6 - drivers, pushers, mechanics and track technical support.
+Team members will share all the jobs, so all will get to drive at the race meetings.

 We are hoping to get an equal number of girls and boys in the team.